AMPZNetwork/All-The-Forge/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Issue report for All The Forge 10
+about: Issue report for All The Forge modpack
 title: "[BUG]"
 labels: Bug
 assignees: LabsZero